iamrajiv/GSoC-2022/GSoC_2022_Project_Proposal.md

 - Using [https://github.com/rdilweb/docusaurus-plugin-remote-content](https://github.com/rdilweb/docusaurus-plugin-remote-content).
 It is a Docusaurus v2 plugin to download content from remote sources when it is needed.
 With this plugin, we can write the markdown for our content somewhere else, and use them on your Docusaurus site, without copying and pasting.
 - We can also use [https://zerodevx.github.io/zero-md/basic-usage/](https://zerodevx.github.io/zero-md/basic-usage/) to render markdown files inside other markdown files or JS files.

-I am able to implement the zero-md approach and pull docs from other repositories.
+I was able to implement the zero-md approach and pull docs from other repositories.
 I have used HTML code to pull docs from other repositories.
 We just have to put this code in respective markdown files and provide the suitable URL of the markdown which we want to pull.

 For e.g. In the [keptn-docusaurus-poc](https://keptn-docusaurus-poc.vercel.app/) I have used zero-md and pulled the [https://github.com/keptn/keptn/blob/master/MAINTAINERS](https://github.com/keptn/keptn/blob/master/MAINTAINERS) file to [https://keptn-docusaurus-poc.vercel.app/docs/next/maintainers](https://keptn-docusaurus-poc.vercel.app/docs/next/maintainers).